Blog/Three abstractions

 Three abstractions and nothing else

 There is a kind of framework complexity that gets mistaken for power.
-If you cannot explain the model on a whiteboard, that is not richness.
-It is surface area you will be debugging later.
-ST/ORM has three user-facing concepts, and they are enough to explain the model.
+If the model does not fit on a whiteboard, you will meet the rest of it in a debugger.
+ST/ORM has three user-facing concepts, and they cover the whole thing.

 February 17, 2026Design4 min read